labiso-gmbh/n8n-nodes-reclaim-ai/README.md

 - **Get All Tasks**:
   - Fetch a list of all your tasks.
   - Filter tasks by status (e.g., NEW, SCHEDULED, IN_PROGRESS, COMPLETE, ARCHIVED, CANCELLED).
+- **Mark Task as**:
+  - Mark a specific task as "Done" or "To Do" using its Task ID.

 ## Installation